Rich Maloney

-Richard Allen Maloney (born September 22, 1964) is an American college baseball coach, the head coach at Ball State since the start of the 2013 season.
-He is the former head coach of the Michigan Wolverines where he compiled a record of 341–244 in 10 seasons, from 2003 to 2012.
+Richard Allen Maloney (born September 23, 1964) is an American college baseball coach, the head coach at Ball State since the start of the 2013 season.
+He is the former head coach of the Michigan Wolverines where he compiled a record of 341–244 and 3 Big Ten Regular Season Titles and 2 Big Ten Tournament Titles in 10 seasons, from 2003 to 2012.
 He led the Wolverines to four consecutive NCAA tournament appearances (2005–2008) and was the Big Ten Coach of the Year in 2007 and 2008.

 From 1996 to 2002, he was the head coach at Ball State.
 He was named the MAC Baseball Coach of the year in 1998 and 2001.
-From 1998 to 2001, the Cardinals finished first in the MAC West for four straight seasons.
+The Cardinals finished first in the MAC West for four straight seasons from 1998 to 2001 and won 3 Regular Season Titles.
+He returned in 2013 and led the Cardinals to 2 Mac West Titles and 2 Regular Season Titles and earned Coach of the Year honors in 2014 and 2022.
+In 2023 he led the Cardinals to their first Tournament Title since 2006.

 Head coaching record

 The following is a table of Maloney's yearly records as an NCAA Division I head baseball coach.

+Draft picks: first rounders

+Maloney in his career coached 70 players drafted 77 times in the MLB Draft at Michigan and Ball State, including 6 first rounders all at Ball State.
+He had the first overall pick in 2002, Bryan Bullington; it was the first time in MAC sports history that a player was selected number 1 overall.

+Played in majors

+Coach Maloney has 15 players between Ball State and Michigan who have reached the Major Leagues.